bbc/openroutey/README.md

 ## Setup

-### Creating a basic routes file

-Create a routes file.
+First, create a basic routes file.
 You can call it whatever you like - `routes.json` is a good suggestion.
 You can put it anywhere that OpenResty can access - such as `/etc/openrsesty` or `/usr/local/etc/openresty`.